Workshops & Unconference are included in the ticket price

 Koko Muroya (室屋 晃子) Assistant Professor, RIMS, Kyoto University

 I am an assistant professor at Research Institute for Mathematical Sciences (RIMS), Kyoto University (Japan), and also a doctoral student at University of Birmingham (UK).
 What attracts me is visual aspects of functional programming -from information flow in a program, to a diagrammatic representation of execution of a program- that give a handy way to understand functional programming, especially mathematical reasoning behind it.
+Preferred pronoun: she/her.

 Steven W.T.
 Cheung Doctoral Student, School of Computer Science, University of Birmingham,